NOTICE: LICENSEES ARE NO LONGER REQUIRED TO SEND OR FAX CONTINUING EDUCATION FORMS OR PROOF OF CONTINUING EDUCATION TO THE BOARD’S OFFICE.

 The Board’s Continuing Education Committee will be evaluating CE compliance by conducting random quarterly audits.
 In the event of an audit, a licensee will be required to submit evidence of clinical CE which should include a course syllabus, proof of payment if required and certificates of completion.
 A certificate of completion should include the format of the CE such as webinar, classroom attendance or self-study, number of CE hours and date of event.
 Licenses must maintain CE documentation from the previous renewal cycle.

 The Board encourages licensees to utilize CE tracking software services.
-Many software applications are now availiable, such as CE Zoom to record CE attendance.
+Many software applications are now availiable, such as CE Zoom or CE Broker to record CE attendance.
 In the event of an audit, CE tracking software makes it easier to track the accrual of continuing education credits and print evidence of coursework such as certificates of attendance.

 If you are a CE provider wishing to send out information on an upcoming CE opportunity, you may request a list of licensees.
 The Board requires a written request or completion of the request form (form coming soon!!) and $100 fee.
 There is a separate fee for each profession.
 The fee is $300 for all three professions (dentists, hygienists, and assistants).
 The payment must be by check or money order and payable to NDSBDE.
 The Board does not accept credit cards or purchase order cards.
 In your written request, please indicate the purpose of the list (continuing education, research, recruitment), the order (alpha, ZIP, by city, country, or specify order) and format (email, labels, or list) that you wish to have.
 For emails, please indicate the file format (Excel or delimited).
 We cannot provide sensitive information such as SSN, date of birth, or home phone number.
 We will provide date licensed, license number, expiration date, etc. Please include any specific fields or formats you are requesting in your request.
 Lists are typically sent weekly.
 Incomplete requests may delay your list.
 You may mail your request and fee payable to: